dan-sprague/PhaseSkate/docs/src/getting_started.md

 - A data struct `MyModelData` with the fields from `@constants`
 - A `make(data::MyModelData)` function that returns a compiled `ModelLogDensity`

+!!! note
+    All log-PDF functions are implemented as pure arithmetic (no foreign library calls) to remain fully differentiable by Enzyme.

 ### 2. Build and sample

 ```julia